daurnimator/lua-http/introduction.md

 As a result of these design goals, the library is simple and unobtrusive and can accommodate tens of thousands of connections on commodity hardware.

 lua-http is a flexible HTTP and WebSocket library that allows developers to concentrate on line-of-business features when building Internet enabled applications.
 If you are looking for a way to streamline development of an internet enabled application, enable HTTP networking in your game, create a new Internet Of Things (IoT) system, or write a performant custom web server for a specific use case, lua-http has the tools you need.

+### Portability

+lua-http is pure Lua code with dependencies on the following external libraries:

+  - [cqueues](http://25thandclement.com/~william/projects/cqueues.html) - Posix API library for Lua
+  - [luaossl](http://25thandclement.com/~william/projects/luaossl.html) - Lua bindings for TLS/SSL
+  - [lua-zlib](https://github.com/brimworks/lua-zlib) - Optional Lua bindings for zlib

+lua-http can run on any operating system supported by cqueues and openssl, which at the time of writing is GNU/Linux, FreeBSD, NetBSD, OpenBSD, OSX and Solaris.

 ## Common Use Cases